ohanedan/yt-ad-autoskipper-safari/README.md

 - Put the application in the Applications folder and run(You may need to allow it from the "security & privacy" section in the System Preferences).
 - Activate this extension from the safari settings menu.

 ### When you use unsigned build, safari stops the extension after a while for security reasons.
-You can use extension without any problems by cloning it and signing with your personal development certificate.
+You can use extension without any problems by downloading [archive build](https://github.com/ohanedan/yt-ad-autoskipper-safari/releases/download/v1.0/Youtube.Ad.Auto.Skipper.xcarchive.zip) and signing with your personal development certificate.